davidKolesar/C-Programming-Curriculum/README.md

 			 printf( "\n\nArea \ %d\n", area);
 		}

-**Note -- interactive example can be found at:** https://onlinegdb.com/BJv-KKMxv
+**Note -- interactive example can be found at:** https://onlinegdb.com/BJv-KKMxv or in functionsExample3 within this repository.